Active Substance: mycophenolate mofetil

 Why has CellCept been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that CellCept’s benefits are greater than its risks in combination with ciclosporin and corticosteroids for the prophylaxis of acute transplant rejection in patients receiving allogeneic renal, cardiac or hepatic transplants.
-The Committee recommended that CellCept be given marketing authorisation.
+The CHMP decided that CellCept’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about CellCept

-The European Commission granted a marketing authorisation valid throughout the European Union for CellCept to Roche Registration Limited on 14 February 1996.
-The marketing authorisation was renewed on 14 February 2001 and on 14 February 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for CellCept on 14 February 1996.